 "We need to look objectively on how aggressive a capital plan we need to have during an economic crisis and whether all these things need to be continued at a record pace in the middle of an emergency," Burt said at the Feb.
 8 discussion.

-Like other projects on the council's 2014 list of infrastructure priorities, the replacement project was banking on transient-occupancy taxes for funding.
-But with local hotels either shuttered or operating well below capacity, the funding source has shrunk considerably over the past year.
+Like other projects on the council's 2014 list of infrastructure priories, the replacement project was banking on transient occupancy taxes for funding.
+But with local hotels either shuttered or operating well below capacity, the funding source has been greatly diminished over the past year.
 In the last three months of 2020, the city collected just $1.57 million in hotel tax receipts, a decrease of 85.7% from the same period in 2019, when the city collected $10.94 million.

 According to the Administrative Services Department report, occupancy rates last December were 38.4% with an average room rate of $117 per day, down from $279 per day over the same period in the prior year.
 As a result, the council is preparing to adjust its 2021 budget to reduce its revenue projection from hotel taxes from the budgeted level of $14.9 million to $4.8 million, a 67.7% drop.